Grglls/hangman/README.md

 # Hangman In Browser Game - Version 1.0
 https://grglls.github.io/hangman/

-This website is a broswer version of the game 'Hangman' made using HTML, CSS and JavaScript.
+This project is a broswer version of the game 'Hangman' made using HTML, CSS and JavaScript.

-The game adopts the Model-View-Controller (MVC) approach for the game's architecture.
+The game adopts the Model-View-Controller (MVC) approach for the code's architecture.

+The CSS styling uses the Tailwind framework.

 ## How to Play:
 * Guess the randomly generated word letter by letter.